0xi6r/0xi6r.github.io/project/src/blogs/api-security.md

 ### API3: Broken Object Property Level Authorization (BOPLA)

-**What it is:** APIs that expose more object properties than necessary or allow modification of properties that should be read-only[attached_file:1][42].
+**What it is:** APIs that expose more object properties than necessary or allow modification of properties that should be read-only.

 **Example scenario:**
 A user profile API that returns: